 To protect yourself as a car dealer, it is helpful to:

 - review a vehicle’s history report as part of the disclosures to the customer of everything relating to the history of the vehicle

 - have customers initial each page of the history report and sign it

 - as the dealer, you should also initial and sign the report

-All it shows us is that the customer signed the last page of the Carfax.
-So if a Carfax is provided, it is important to get the customer to sign each page of that Carfax so that later on, if proof is necessary, they can show that the customer was advised and was knowledgeable of the history of the car, at least as much as the dealer knew.
-That’s what the Carfax would indicate, unless, again, the dealer has superior knowledge of other issues, like we’ve talked about in prior videos.
+We’ve seen many cases where only the last page of a Carfax or vehicle history report is signed, which only shows us that the customer signed the last page and not that they necessarily read/reviewed the entire report.
+So if a Carfax is provided, it is important to get the customer to sign each page of that Carfax so later on, if proof is necessary, they can show that the customer was advised and was knowledgeable of the history of the car (at least as much as the dealer knew).
+That’s what the Carfax would indicate, unless, again, the dealer has superior knowledge of other issues.